John Stewart (musician): Later years

-Stewart's later and most significant success was as a songwriter.
-Several of his songs were recorded by a number of popular acts, including Nanci Griffith ("Sweet Dreams Will Come"), Rosanne Cash ("Runaway Train", "Dance with the Tiger"), Joan Baez ("Strange Rivers").
+Stewart's most significant success was as a songwriter.
+Several of his songs were recorded by a number of popular acts, including Nanci Griffith ("Sweet Dreams Will Come"), Rosanne Cash ("Runaway Train", "Dance with the Tiger"), and Joan Baez ("Strange Rivers").
 He also continued to record new material, producing CDs on his own "Neon Dreams" label in between commercial releases.
 They usually coincided with one of his tours.
 His last album was The Day the River Sang in 2006.

-In his later years, Stewart teamed up with former Kingston Trio member Nick Reynolds to offer fans the ultimate Trio Fantasy: performing for and with Stewart and Reynolds.
-In 2005 and 2006 Bob Shane attended and performed a few songs with Stewart and Reynolds at the Trio Fantasy Camp, which is held annually in Scottsdale, Arizona.
+In his later years, Stewart teamed with former Kingston Trio member Nick Reynolds to offer fans the to perform with Stewart and Reynolds.
+In 2005 and 2006 Bob Shane attended and performed a few songs with Stewart and Reynolds at the Trio Fantasy Camp, which was held annually in Scottsdale, Arizona.